timcsy/gymize/README.md

   - Using `agent@` to assign the agent name in the beginning
   - Using `@@` in the beginning means for all agents
   - Using `@@agent1@agent2@` in the beginning means for all agents, except `agent1`, `agent2`

+### Attribute
+Define the Observer in the class or struct, using the attributes.

+### Sensor Component